 - Headspace – an app you can download dedicated to meditation.

 - Real Happiness: The Power of Meditation: A 28-Day Program – this book will walk you through a four week program of learning different meditation techniques.

-Treat yourself to a Retreat
+Treat Yourself to a Monthly Gift